-Senior lecturer/Associate Professor at Department of Chemistry - Ångström Laboratory, Polymer Chemistry
+Senior Lecturer/Associate Professor at Department of Chemistry - Ångström Laboratory, Macromolecular Chemistry

 Our ambition is to lead a frontier research that combines synthetic organic chemistry, cell and molecular biology and preclinical research for translational medicine.
 We have an international team of scientists with complementary skills and we are always looking for ambitious researchers (students and postdocs) with the passion for Science.
 To know more about our research, please visit our Homepage.

 Keywords: biomaterials drug delivery nucleic acid chemistry gene knockdown tissue engineering anticancer therapy